ATTENTION DEFICIT DISORDER

 make appointments 'on the fly,' when you're in need of seeing your

-doctor or dentist, 'cause you're never sure of how you'll be feeling,
+doctor or chiropractor, 'cause you're never sure of how you'll be

-when you've booked that appointment ahead of time.
+feeling, when you've booked that appointment weeks ahead

 overwhelmed, ashamed, “crazy or stupid” and mild to moderately depressed.